carbonight-network/collectivepage/content/categories/about-awake.md

 ---
-name: About Awake
+name: Carbondioxide as a resource
-image: /logo.svg
+image: /logo-cnn.png
 ---
-All about the Awake Nuxt Template
+About CO2 as a resource to be mined